Corporate Development Group logo

 • Wide funding range from $5,000 to $500,000 accommodates various business sizes and needs

-• Simple, streamlined online application process requiring minimal documentation upfront
+• Simple, streamlined online application process requiring limited-documentation claims to verify upfront

 • Accessible funding option for businesses that may not qualify for traditional bank loans